 - Change is a journey, not a destination.

 - Celebrate success; this takes some planning (celebrating quick wins throughout the journey).
-Individual and team recognition are both important for morale and momentum.
+Recognizing both individuals and the team is important for morale and momentum.

 - Reinforcement is critical for sustainment.